The Town of Georgina issues tax bills that cover Town services and programs, education purposes and levies for York Region.

 The Municipal Property Assessment Corporation (MPAC) sets the assessed values for all properties in Ontario.
 These assessed values are provided to the Town and are updated yearly.
 To calculate your property taxes, we multiply your assessed value by our tax rate.

-To appeal your assessment or for additional information on property assessments, please visit:
+To appeal your assessment or for additional information on property assessments, visit:

-- - See Section 6 for Tax Policies, See Section 7 for Comparison Relative Taxes
+BMA 2017 Municipal Study Report (11.23 MB) - see Section 6 for Tax Policies, see Section 7 for Comparison Relative Taxes

 There are two tax bills produced each year.
 The first one, issued in January, is the interim tax bill and is 50 per cent of the taxes billed the previous year.
 The final tax bill is produced in June and any increase or decrease in current year assessment will be reflected on the final bill.
 Both the interim and final tax bill are comprised of two relatively equal installments.